 This scaled SQMD value is called the Virtual SQMD and is calculated as:

-where:
+mVIRTUAL=Nn∙i=1nmi

+where: N=Total Number of Locations Participating

+n=Number of Metered Locations

+mi=SQMD for Location i

+n∈N (Metered Locations are a subset of Locations Participating)

 It is critical that the members of the sample (n) be selected at random from within the population (N).
 This means that sample members must be selected without bias to any factor such as size, location, or customer type.
 The participant may be required to demonstrate that each PDR/RDRR sample was selected at random.